This white paper

 is helping make this happen now?

-model for building server-side, enterprise class applications.
-EJB allows
+(OMG) is a component model for building server-side, enterprise class

-the component authors to focus on creating portable and reusable components
+authors to focus on creating portable and reusable components rather than

-rather than spending time on building complex proprietary "application
+spending time on building complex proprietary application framework environments

-the application servers to provide a host of services that the EJB-based
+the application servers to provide a host of services that the CCM-based

 components may depend upon.
-Since the services are specified using Java
+Since the services are specified using CORBA

-technology interfaces, the bean implementation is not tied to any
+the component implementation is not tied to any application server vendor's

-find out about the EJB architecture and how to design, implement and deploy
+find out about the CCM architecture and how to design, implement and deploy

 A Component Candidate